Proper Exclusion Techniques in New Mexico

 Lethal Control

-In most cases, lethal control is not necessary or recommended.
-As discussed earlier, bats are beneficial and, except under unusual circumstances, destroying them is unwarranted.
-Many bat species occur in New Mexico, and some species are protected by state and/or federal law.
+Lethal control is not necessary or recommended.
+As discussed earlier, bats are beneficial and, except under rare circumstances, destroying them is unwarranted.
+Many bat species occur in New Mexico, and many species are protected by state and/or federal law.
 Therefore, before conducting any type of lethal bat control, contact your local representative of the U.S. Fish and Wildlife Service for information on species status.
 Consultation with this agency is recommended to ensure proper steps are used in addressing your bat issues.
-For more information and ideas on bats you may also contact USDA's Wildlife Services at 505-346-2640 and Samuel T. Smallidge, Associate Professor and Wildlife Specialist, Department of Extension Animal Sciences and Natural Resources, 575-646-5944.
+For more information and ideas on bats you may also contact USDA’s Wildlife Services at (505) 346-2640 and Samuel T. Smallidge, Professor and Wildlife Specialist, Department of Extension Animal Sciences and Natural Resources, (575) 646-5944.

 Conclusion

-The use of one-way netting to exclude bats is the most simple, efficient, and effective way to batproof a building.
-The use of repellents and lethal control are only temporary fixes.
-As long as the structure remains accessible to bats, you will continue to have problems.
-This can only be resolved with permanent exclusion
+The use of bat cones or one-way netting to exclude bats is the most simple, efficient, and effective way to batproof a building.
+The use of repellents is only temporary and lethal control rarely warranted.
+As long as the structure remains accessible to bats, you may continue to have problems.
+This can only be resolved with permanent exclusion.

 Acknowledgements